OktaEdu/Inbound_Federation/README.md

 # Inbound Federation - Using Okta as a Service Provider

-### These files are being used for Official Okta Education Classes and are property of Okta, Inc.
+### These files are being used for Official Okta Education training and are property of Okta, Inc.